yousufshikder17/Perimeter/README.md

 ## Internal development

 Probe implementation guidance is maintained in the [Probe Authoring Guide](./docs/authoring/README.md).
-This repository is private and proprietary; no license is granted for redistribution.
+This repository is publicly viewable for evaluation and portfolio purposes.
+No license is granted for redistribution or derivative works.